acpascale/netzero_navigate/README.md

 1. Users will need environments in which R, python, and arcPy code can be run.
 	1. The last base R release the code was tested on is version 4.4.0, which was run via RStudio 2024.04.2 Build 764.
 	2. A python 3.11 interpreter based on an acrgispro-py3 clone was run in PyCharm 2024.1.2 (Community Edition) Build #PC-241.17011.127, built on May 28, 2024.
-2. R code requires the following packages, and the last version the code was tested on: openxlsx (4.2.5.2), reshape2 (1.4.4).
+2. R code requires the following packages (last version the code was tested on): openxlsx (4.2.5.2), reshape2 (1.4.4).
 3. Ordinary python imports (e.g. os, numpy, pandas, etc) are listed in each relevant file.
 Python code additionaly requires the installation of the scikit-learn package, with the last version the code was tested on being 1.4.2 .
 4. No non-standard hardware is required.